 What is Flank Sucking?

 Flank sucking is believed to have a genetic component, and is brought on by stress, anxiety or boredom.
-Usually is starts as a coping strategy, as the action releases relaxing endorphins.
+Usually it starts as a coping strategy, as the action releases relaxing endorphins.
 In some cases, it can become obsessive and chronic, creating a cycle of behavior, as anxiety relief is brought from the activity, and then the anxiety returns which leads again to the activity.
 Dogs with high anxiety might need only minor triggers once the behavior has become habitual.
 It can progress into the compulsion to hide objects or pica, and can compromise normal behaviors, such as sleeping, playing and eating.
-Flank sucking can be successfully managed by consistent therapy.
+Flank sucking can usually be successfully managed by consistent therapy.

 Symptoms of Flank Sucking in Dogs